 Collaboration and improving readiness for future health challenges

-All stakeholders should continue the cooperation beyond the current crisis to prepare for future health challenges and health security crises.
+All stakeholders should continue the cooperation that was established during covid to prepare for future health challenges and health security crises.

 We need further global cooperation on the development, testing, approval and production of vaccines and treatments.
 Policymakers and the industry should continue working together to ensure appropriate mechanisms are in place to accelerate the rapid deployment of effective interventions across the globe.

 Further research collaborations and efforts are needed to address tomorrow’s unmet needs and progress scientific advances.
 Innovation should be encouraged through regulatory and innovation policy solutions, such as:

 - Accelerated regulatory approvals for high unmet medical needs